Dexterzhao/CusInscraper/README.md

 Usage
 -----
 It is always necessary to provide your username and password if you want to use the scraper.
+Of course it is okay to use some throwaway acounts.

 To get an id from location name(Usally big cities come first in returning result of id):
 ```bash